A Beginner’s Guide to Autocallable ETFs: Earning Income from the Stock Market

 Principal can be at risk.
 In a severe, sustained downturn where the index finishes below the maturity barrier at the end of the five-year term, investors can lose a significant portion of their original investment.

 Upside is capped.
-In a strong bull market, notes will be called early and proceeds reinvested — but investors won’t participate in continued market gains beyond the coupon income.
+In a strong bull market, notes will be called early and proceeds reinvested, but investors will not participate in continued market gains beyond the coupon income.

 The underlying mechanics are complex.
 ATCL gains exposure through total return swaps with RBC referencing the Bloomberg US Large Cap VolMax Autocallable Total Return Index.
 There is counterparty risk, derivatives risk, and structure-specific risk involved.
 Investors should consult a financial professional before investing.